 Some of this madness is necessary.
 Our mornings begin with a carefully orchestrated routine that has little margin for error.
 I hate that my family’s morning being ruled by the clock and the result is a whhhoollleee lot of “hurry up,” “do this quickly” and the most common one; “You have two minutes to finish your cereal!”
 But it still sucks.

 During the day I obsess about the “billable hour” and linger way too long in my office when I should instead be enjoying my family time.
-Ever when I am not physically IN my office, my mind is never far from what needs to be done and worrying that I can get it all done.
+Even when I am not physically IN my office, my mind is never far from what needs to be done and worrying that I can get it all done.

 I’ve become snappish.
 Unusually short-tempered and impatient with my hubby as well.
 Even how he eats his morning bagel irritates me.
-He is king of the completely irrelevant questions like, “Is the toaster working?” which be a fine question if the toaster had ever stopped working.
+He is the king of the completely irrelevant questions like, “Is the toaster working?” which be a fine question if the toaster had ever stopped working.
 Silly question?
 YES?
 Worth ripping his head off over?
 NOPE.

 Basically, all the things I was determined to leave behind when I left the 9-5-working-for-the-man world is slowly creeping back into my life (and I am letting it).
-I’ve always prided myself in being a Problem Solver so as I have become aware of the yuck habits creeping into my life, I’ve also become aware that, “If it sucks….FIX IT.”
+I’ve always prided myself in being a Problem Solver so as I have become aware of the yuck habits creeping into my life, I’ve also become aware that, “If it sucks…FIX IT.”

 Time to Turn it All Around.

-Everyone has their own way of centering, grounding and basically giving themselves a self-correcting-kick-in-the-shorts…but here are my plans:
+Everyone has their own way of centering, grounding, and basically giving themselves a self-correcting-kick-in-the-shorts…but here are my plans:

 Move more.
 Walk.
 Move.
 Exercise.
 Be outside.
 Nature is so healing…I want more of that.

-Re-connect with my friends: My BFF’s, besties and gal friends are my support system.
+Re-connect with my friends: My BFF’s, besties, and gal friends are my support system.
 I am woefully short on family…but my besties have always had my back.
 We’ve all drifted away from each and I need to pull them all back in.
 I need to hang out with them, have girl’s night out, take stupid selfies (or “us-ies), drink wine, have lunch, commiserate and share victories.
 ASAP.

-READ: I saw a super old “Where Are The Now” Oprah episode than involved Sarah Ban Breathnach, author of Simple Abundance: A Daybook of Comfort of Joy.
+READ: I saw a super old “Where Are The Now” Oprah episode that involved Sarah Ban Breathnach, author of Simple Abundance: A Daybook of Comfort of Joy.
 A light bulb went on in my head.
 I have this book.
 I used to ADORE this book.
-So I dug it out, dusted it off and now read it every day.
+So I dug it out, dusted it off, and now read it every day.
 I am happy to say that I believe it’s helping.
 It’s so easy to fixate on the negative and forget to be grateful for the good that is present in your life.

 I know there’s an Internet Troll out there just lurking, waiting, watching.
-Waiting for the opp to use their pea brain and razor tongue to tell me what a dogsh*t mom I am even poorer human.
+Waiting for the opp to use their pea brain and razor tongue to tell me what a crappy mom I am and an even poorer human.
 Well, let me tell you this now.
 Before you spread your vengeance and nastygram in the comment box, I want you to know that yeah, sometimes I suck as a human and a mother.
 But I thank God every day for the chance to correct myself and try again.
 Maybe I am imperfect, but I appreciate the chance to stop, check myself, and try again.

 Like the old adage goes, being aware there’s a problem is indeed half the battle.
 It’s not easy to discover you have wandered off the path that you set out to conquer…but I am OK with being transparent about it.
 It would be a greater injustice here is if I never shared any of this here.